bartvanhoey/ABPx/abpio/ABPxCodeSnippetsThatStartWithAnX.md

 ## ABPx in Action

-### Generate Launch Configurations for your ABP application
+### Generate VsCode Launch Configurations for your ABP application

 Starting with an ABP project in VsCode can be a bit of hassle.
 ABPx makes it a lot easier to get you up and running by **generating the launch configurations needed**, as you can see below.